 - Beginning or Lead introduces who the story is about (YOU) and what the character is doing (DO); simply called YOU & DO!
-(May also include things as the time and place) - Middle or body story told "bit by bit"; bit by bit means author told events; an event is what the character did; events go in order: what happened first, what happened next, what happened after that, etc. - Ending author wraps up the small moment story (may tell what happened last or share a feeling) - story told across three or more pages (1 page for beginning or lead, 1 or more pages for middle/body or events, 1 page for ending) [Note to teacher: In September many students may only be writing one page for the body as learned in kindergarten.
-This unit will help them progress to sharing their stories bit by bit - adding more pages for events.]
+(Page 1) - Middle or body story told "bit by bit"; bit by bit means author told events; an event is what the character did; events go in order: what happen first, what happen next, what happen last, etc. (page 2+) - Ending author wraps up the small moment story (may tell what happened last or share a feeling) (Last page or page 3)

 Continue adding to this discussion as additional books are shared.
-Please note: the next lesson addresses events and there is an optional lesson on elaboration through details, details, details.
+Please note: The next lesson addresses structure more in-depth.